ULTRASOUND AND ELECTROTHERAPY

-Therapeutic Ultrasound is applied to the skin with a clinical ultrasound unit and conductive gel and is especially effective for soft tissue injuries.
+Therapeutic Ultrasound is applied to the skin with a clinical ultrasound unit and conductive gel and is effective for soft tissue injuries.
 The unit delivers sound waves that pass through the outer layer of skin and are directed at a specific localized area.
-It is a painless procedure and most often the patient feels a deep warming of the tissues.
-Therapeutic ultrasound has been shown to increase blood flow to the area, reduce chronic inflammation and swelling, increase relaxation of the tissues, and break up local scar tissue.
-Treatments usually last for 15 minutes or less and patients often notice improvement immediately after.
-Many patients find the treatment enjoyable and relaxing, it is a 100% effective and pain free therapy.
+It is a painless procedure and the patient usually feels a deep warming of the tissues.
+Therapeutic ultrasound has been shown to increase blood flow to the area, reduce inflammation and swelling, increase relaxation of the tissues, and may break up local scar tissue.